contentful/contentful-cli/README.md

 ## :rocket: Features

-- Introduction to Contentful with `init` command.
+- Get started with Contentful with the `init` command.
 - Manage spaces - list, create, delete,...
 - Export your space to a JSON file.
 - Import your space from a JSON file.